addyosmani/backbone-fundamentals/chapters/08-modular-development.md

         return myModule;
 });
 ```

+*Note: RequireJS is intelligent enough to automatically infer the '.js' extension to your script file names.
+As such, this extension is generally omitted when specifying dependencies.*

 #### Alternate syntax
 There is also a [sugared version](http://requirejs.org/docs/whyamd.html#sugar) of `define()` available that allows you to declare your dependencies as local variables using `require()`.
 This will feel familiar to anyone who's used node, and can be easier to add or remove dependencies.